-Three Mixed Medium to High-Density housing sites totalling 4.85 ha are located in the west portion of the Plan area.
+Five Mixed Medium to High-Density housing sites totalling 5.4 ha are located in the Plan area.
 These sites will accommodate multi-unit dwellings, row housing developments, row housing/stacked row housing forms as permitted uses in accordance with the City's Land Use Bylaw.
-These lands are located north and south of McLeod Avenue, adjacent or within close proximity to Mixed Low to Medium Density housing, a passive park/gathering space, an institutional (church or school) site, and commercial/retail uses.
+These lands are located north and south of McLeod Avenue, adjacent or within close proximity to Mixed Low to Medium Density housing, a park, , and commercial/retail uses.
 From north to south this area will likely develop as row houses, and apartment housing and its design will be context appropriate, to attend to land use transition by moderating the use, height and density differences between adjacent low density (single detached and duplex housing) and higher density developments.
 The Mixed Medium to High Density Residential development in this area will attract a broad market base including lifestyle housing geared to adults and seniors.
-The proximity to the institutional uses suggests some form of lifestyle housing may be appropriate, i.e., seniors congregate care, or church community housing.
 Traditional multi-family development is also compatible.
 These lands will take access from Boundary Road and/or adjacent collector roadways.